cameronbosch/quackstation/README.md

 However, as the license that the final release of DuckStation that was released under was _only_ licensed under the GNU GPLv3 (without the "or later" clause), it is (at least for now) for all intents and purposes under the GNU GPLv3 only.
 The terms of the license are contained in the LICENSE file.

+Icon by [Luke Miller](https://mastodon.gamedev.place/@upmultimedia).
+Thank you to Luke for this logo!

 ## Disclaimers
 - This project was forked from DuckStation, which was (c) September 2019 - September 2024 stenzek and other contributors.
-  - "DuckStation" and its logo are trademarks of stenzek, likely held by stenzek.
+  - "DuckStation" and its logo are trademarks of DuckStation, likely held by stenzek.
 This project is no longer affiliated with DuckStation and is a hard fork of the final FOSS release.
 - "PlayStation" and "PSX" are registered trademarks of Sony Interactive Entertainment Europe Limited.
 This project is not affiliated in any way with Sony Interactive Entertainment.